-- 4.19.1 For Category 0, 1 or 2 races, all vessels must be fitted with at least one approved EPIRB capable of transmitting a distress alert either through the COSPAS/SARSAT or INMARSAT service operating on 406 MHz. - 4.19.2 All EPIRBs carried must be registered only to the vessel on which they are carried. - 4.19.3 Vessels must satisfy the Race Committee that the EPIRB(s) is registered to that vessel, either by producing the EPIRB(s) certificate(s), which must clearly indicate the unique identification code(s) and battery expiry date(s) or by other means satisfactory to the Race Committee. - 4.19.4 One EPIRB must be readily available and easily accessible.
+- 4.19.1 For Category 0, 1 or 2 races, all vessels must be fitted with at least one 406 MHz EPIRB. - 4.19.2 All EPIRBs carried must be registered to the vessel on which they are carried. - 4.19.3 Vessels must satisfy the Race Committee that the EPIRB(s) is registered to that vessel, either by producing the EPIRB(s) certificate(s), which must clearly indicate the unique identification code(s) and battery expiry date(s) or by other means satisfactory to the Race Committee. - 4.19.4 At least one EPIRB must be readily available and easily accessible.